 - You want to develop case studies, explainer videos, media pitches, press releases, etc. but need extra help (from someone who will easily ‘get’ your business and your customers) to develop a strategy & approach as well as storyboards & scripts.
 You also need someone to oversee graphic design and production.

 6. Hire someone to lead your marketing team or oversee projects temporarily.

 - You don’t have budget for a senior marketing leader full-time but once in awhile you need coaching, auditing, planning or managing from someone who is more experienced in strategic principles or the nuances of B2B sales.
-Or perhaps you need a temporary replacement to lead your team or an important project (e.g. when the VP of Marketing is on leave or the project is short-term).
+Or perhaps you need a temporary replacement to lead your team or an important project (e.g. when the Director of Marketing is on leave or the project is short-term).

 7. Get backup support or extra help to manage time-critical projects.

 - You have a content strategy, marketing plan and a team but sometimes need extra help on a contract basis to: 1) coordinate webinars and content development (case studies, videos, presentations, etc.); 2) roll out an important internal change management communications plan; 3) develop an integrated communications plan to launch a new product or service; 4) maintain important communications such as social media, press releases, newsletters and blog posts.

 Brand Strategy (not to be confused with marketing strategy) is my fave.
 The reason is that this is the biggest of the big picture considerations (in my opinion) and if you get it right you will grow faster.

 - Brand Strategy means defining what you stand for; your purpose; your secret sauce; your values; your tone—which then informs everything you do and say as a company, including all marketing communications.
 If business leaders are effective at setting this foundation every investment, decision and activity within the company to serve customers and promote the business, is much easier.